-The 136th Durham Miners’ Gala will be held on Saturday 11th July 2020.
-Join us for the world's greatest celebration of community, international solidarity, and working class culture.
+The Durham Miners' Gala is the world's greatest celebration of community, international solidarity, and working class culture.
 It is a unique and inspiring spectacle.

 More than 200,000 people pack the streets of Durham to enjoy the sights and sounds of The Big Meeting.